jgmenu/jgmenu/README.md

   - To install, see [INSTALL.md](INSTALL.md)

   - To run, see [JGMENUTUTORIAL(7)](docs/manual/jgmenututorial.7.md)
+    N.B.
+This tutorial applies v0.7.6+ only

-  - For more information, see [wiki](https://github.com/johanmalm/jgmenu/wiki)
+  - For more information and screenshots, see [wiki](https://github.com/johanmalm/jgmenu/wiki)

 Description and Key Features
 ----------------------------